cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.5.1v1
-The external editing capability SHOULD be disabled unless agency mission requires the capability.
+Disable the external editing capability unless agency mission requires the capability.
-- _Rationale:_ TODO
+- _Rationale:_ Guest users are a risk, but guest users that can edit are a threat to the integrity of internal information.
+Keeping guest users from editing will keep information safe from potentially harmful changes.
 - _Last modified:_ June 2023

 ### Resources